carpproject/benchmarks/README.txt

 ------------
  * VALIDATION_CASES_DIR - directory where validation_cases repository is cloned
  * PENCIL_TOOLS_HOME - directory where PENCIL toolchain is cloned.
- * PENCIL_UTILS_HOME - directory where PENCIL utils repository is cloned.
+ * PENCIL_UTIL_HOME - directory where PENCIL util repository is cloned.
  * PPCG_PATH - directory where PPCG is cloned
  * SHOC_DIR - directory where SHOC is cloned
  * RODINIA_DIR - directory where Rodinia is cloned